Whether you’ve already done some paid writing or you’re starting from scratch, copywriting jobs are worth investigating.

 That said, this technique requires research, experimentation, and practice.
 Also needed is the ability to accept “no” gracefully and move on.

 The Most Powerful Source of Copywriting Work

-Nothing is more powerful in your marketing toolkit than satisfied and loyal customers.
+Nothing is more powerful in your content marketing toolkit than satisfied and loyal customers.

 Be sure to ask for a testimonial right after the successful completion of a project.
 If they spontaneously compliment you, make note of what they said and ask permission to quote them in your marketing material.

-Also, ask for referrals to their business contacts who may need a competent and creative copywriter.
+Also, ask for referrals to their business contacts who may need a competent and creative copy/content writer/

 Ready to Find Some Copywriting Jobs?